Data & maps · Feedstocks report

 Why it matters here

-Hudson Valley waterways choke on water chestnut, hydrilla, and phragmites; converting that biomass protects recreation, water quality, and shoreline maintenance budgets.
+Water chestnut, hydrilla, and phragmites choke waterways across the Hudson Valley.
+Converting that biomass protects access, water quality, and shoreline budgets.

 How HVB responds

-• Map invasive hotspots and seasonal tonnage so removal partners can plan reliable supply.
+• Map hotspots and seasonal tonnage so partners can plan supply.

 Related links